mdancho84/mdancho84.github.io/_posts/2024-05-11-chattr-chatgpt-in-r.md

 image_preview: "/assets/080_chatgpt_in_r.jpg"

 ---
 Hey guys, welcome back to my [R-tips newsletter](https://learn.business-science.io/r-tips-newsletter?el=website).
 ChatGPT is a massive productivity enhancer.
-But it's felt like VSCode, which integrates AI via GitHub Copilot, is moving faster than the RStudio IDE when it comes to integrating AI.
-Fortunately, I stumbled upon a new R package that integrates ChatGPT in R. It's called `chattr`, and I'm sharing how to get started in under 5 minutes.
+Lately it's felt like VSCode, which integrates AI via GitHub Copilot, is moving faster than the RStudio IDE when it comes to integrating AI.
+Fortunately, I stumbled upon a new R package that **integrates ChatGPT in R via RStudio IDE**.
+It's called `chattr`, and I'm sharing how to get started in under 5 minutes.
 Let's go!

 ### Table of Contents

 Here's what you're learning today:

-* **What is chattr?** You'll discover what is
+* **What is chattr?** You'll discover what `chattr` is and how it brings LLMs to RStudio
-* **Benefits of using Chattr** How chattr provides additional context to OpenAI ChatGPT and GitHub Copilot LLMs
+* **Benefits of using Chattr** How `chattr` provides additional context to OpenAI ChatGPT and GitHub Copilot LLMs from inside RStudio
 * **How to get ChatGPT inside of RStudio** You'll install `chattr` and set up ChatGPT inside of Rstudio
 * **Make a quick Shiny App with chattr** I'll explain how to make your first shiny app to explore your dataset.